Bun vs Deno for Solo Developers

 Bun Overview

-Bun is the speed-focused JavaScript runtime built in Zig with JavaScriptCore.
-It's designed as an all-in-one toolchain: runtime, bundler, package manager, test runner, and TypeScript handler in one binary.
+Bun is the speed-focused JavaScript runtime, historically built in Zig and now mid-migration to Rust, running on JavaScriptCore.
+It is designed as an all-in-one toolkit: runtime, bundler, package manager, test runner, and TypeScript handler in one binary.
 The whole pitch is performance and developer experience improvements over Node.
+In December 2025 the Bun team joined Anthropic, with the project staying open source under the MIT license, so the runtime now has a well-funded backer behind it.

 Bun targets Node compatibility aggressively.
 It reads package.json, installs from npm, supports CommonJS and ES modules, and implements most Node built-in modules.
 The goal is "Node, but faster and with batteries included."
 If you know Node, you know Bun.